rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

 2. Download and execute **setup.sh** from this repository to:

-    i.  install the latest Wireguard packages
+    1.  install the latest Wireguard packages

-    ii.  install the latest Pi-Hole, and configure it to accept DNS requests from the Wireguard interface
+    2.  install the latest Pi-Hole, and configure it to accept DNS requests from the Wireguard interface

-    iii.  display a QR Code for 1 Split Tunnel VPN Profile, so you can import the VPN Profile to your device without having to type anything
+    3.  display a QR Code for 1 Split Tunnel VPN Profile, so you can import the VPN Profile to your device without having to type anything

 ```bash
 sudo su -